mrdvince/surtr/README.md

 # An OpenTofu/Terraform Provider for Proxmox

 > ⚠️ This is a learning and experimentation project to see what is required to write providers in a different language, essentially, if it can be done and what it would look like.

-> ⚠️ DON'T USE THIS, It's not the most consistent thing.
+⚠️ DON'T USE THIS

 ## Requirements